 Chief and Council

 “Moose Lake” refers to the area where our ancestors have lived for millennia past.
 It is located 65 km north of Fort McKay’s hamlet reserve.
 For our members, Moose Lake is essential for the preservation of our culture and way of life and the sharing of that culture from older to younger generations.
 Traditional land uses here include trapping, hunting, fishing and the harvesting of food and medicinal plants.

-The Moose Lake Plan is a solution for responsible industry growth in the vicinity of the Moose Lake reserves.
-Since 2002, we have been working with the Government of Alberta to manage industrial impacts and ensure the integrity of the Moose Lake reserves and the surrounding 10 km management zone (10KMZ).
-The 10KMZ is needed to protect an area in which we can exercise our Treaty rights and traditional land uses.
-The Moose Lake Plan is designed to manage access and development in the Moose Lake area, by ensuring development occurs in an orderly, responsible and phased manner that protects the area’s ecological and cultural integrity.
+The Moose Lake Plan is a government policy that introduces new parameters for responsible industry growth in the vicinity of Moose Lake intended to respect Treaty rights and the exercise of traditional land uses and cultural practices.
+Since 2002, we have been working with the Government of Alberta to manage industrial impacts and try to preserve the ecological and cultural integrity of our Moose Lake reserves and the surrounding 10 km management zone (10KMZ).

 We have appeared before the Court of Appeal to overturn the Alberta Energy Regulator’s approval of Prosper’s Rigel project in the Moose Lake area.
 AER issued its approval despite the fact we were still developing the Moose Lake Plan with the Government of Alberta -- an initiative first discussed in 2002.
 Nearly two decades later, this court action is essential to protect our Treaty rights and way of life.
 But the new Alberta government gives us fresh hope that there’s another way forward.